5 Practical Monsoon Clothing Tips

 Tip #1 Get yourself a pair of boxer shorts

 First of all, let’s face it, you’re going to be indoors a lot during the monsoon.
-So might as well get comfortable, am I right?
+So why not just get comfortable?
 Boxer shorts are the perfect homewear if you just want to chill out.
 If you’re going to be indoors without changing for most of the day, it’s important to pick out something to wear that you will barely feel.
 That’s exactly where DaMENSCH Breeeze boxers come in because they’re made from extremely soft Deccan cotton that feels so light that it’s hardly noticeable.

 They also come in a variety of fun prints you can choose from.
 What’s better than cracking open a cold one with your boys on a rainy evening while sporting matching beer mug printed boxers?
 Not much, we can tell you that.